vikrammood/cnn-on-mnist/README.md

 # cnn-on-mnist-
-cnn on mnist dataset with 8K parameters and 99% accuracy
+cnn on mnist dataset with less than 8K parameters and 99% accuracy